 By the 1980s, as the wrestling industry shifted toward national TV expansion and entertainment-driven programming, WWW struggled to compete with emerging giants like the WWF.
 After a final tour in 1987, the promotion officially ceased operations, but its legacy endured through the influence of its stars, the evolution of strong-style wrestling, and its impact on later global wrestling promotions.

 The Great American Wrestling League (GAWL) was a prominent promotion that thrived in the Midwestern United States during the 1960s and 1970s.
-Founded in 1958 by promoter Jack "Iron" Davies, the GAWL quickly gained a loyal following with its blend of dramatic storytelling, colorful characters, and hard-hitting wrestling action.
+Founded in 1958 by promoter Jack Davies Jr., the GAWL quickly gained a loyal following with its blend of dramatic storytelling, colorful characters, and hard-hitting wrestling action.
 Based in Chicago, the promotion toured major cities like Detroit, St. Louis, Milwaukee, and Minneapolis, filling arenas with fans eager to witness its signature mix of technical wrestling and theatrical rivalries.

 GAWL became a proving ground for many future wrestling legends, with stars such as "The Missouri Mauler" Hank Grady and high-flying sensation Johnny "Sky Hawk" Jenkins becoming household names.
 The league's flagship event, Battle of Champions, drew record crowds and became a staple of Midwestern wrestling culture.